mapcrafter/mapcrafter/docs/configuration.rst

     ``normal``
         The default rendermode.
     ``daylight``
         Renders the world with lighting.
-This lighting rendermode is still a bit experimental, but already useable and looks good in most cases.
     ``nightlight``
         Like ``daylight``, but renders at night.
     ``cave``